 A. Comply with Wisconsin's "Smart Growth" law for land use planning and resource management.
 This criterion is an option only for applications submitted before July 1, 2017.

 Superior is in compliance with Wisconsin’s “Smart Growth” law for land use planning and resource management effective Jan.
 18, 2011 when the Superior Common Council adopted the 2010-2030 Comprehensive Plan of the City of Superior.
+The City updated their Comprehensive Plan which was voted in by the City Council on January 18, 2022.

 C. Provide evidence (e.g., official designation of natural areas, easements, etc.) that existing bird habitat within community limits has legal protection.
 (Exclusions: Leash laws; prohibitions against disturbing nests and wildlife; areas consisting primarily of mowed grass)